lakshya-dhariwal/lang-guess/readme.md

 lang-guess
 =========

-Guesses the language of entered text.
+Guesses the language of entered text in CLI.

-## Installation

-  `npm install @lakshya-dhariwal/lang-guess`

 ## Sample input phrases